FoamScience/FoamScience.github.io/_posts/2018-03-16-openfoam-utilities-roundup-1.md

 1. It has to be free.
 2. It has to be efficient enough (Both machine-wise and user-wise).
 3. It has to deliver quality results.
-4. It has to customizable to some extent.
+4. It has to be customizable to some extent.
 5. It has to be scriptable (for parameter variation ... etc).

 >Note: Utilities are not required to be "cross-platform";